 - “I have discomfort from sweating or ‘slapping’ of my breasts.”

-- “Because they jump up and down while I exercise and do sports.”
+- “They jump up and down while I exercise and do sports.”

 Many of these reasons have some merit, but I’m not yet convinced that breasts require bras.
 I merely believe that we are grown up believing that they’re a necessity.